Audio interfaces act as the nerve center of your studio, linking together the various tools you use to input and output sound.

 - Step 2: Choosing the right connection type

 - Step 3: How many inputs and outputs do I need?

 - Do I need a specific audio interface for my DAW?

-- Audio interfaces for specific use cases
+- The best audio interfaces for specific use cases

-- Audio interfaces by price range
+- The best audio interfaces by price range

 Feeling ready?
 Let’s get started!

 First, it’s worth noting why having a great audio interface is important.
 All audio interfaces will consist of the essentials for inputting and outputting audio—see this article for a breakdown of the different pieces that make up an interface and how they work.